CosmosDB/labs/java/labs/07-transactions-with-continuation.md

    }
    ```

-   > We are going to create a while loop that will keep uploading documents until the pointer's value greater than or equal to the amount of food objects in our object set.
+   > We are going to create a while loop that will keep uploading documents until the pointer's value is greater than or equal to the amount of food objects in our object set.

 1. Within the **while** block, add the following lines of code to execute the stored procedure: